 For each standard, in each grade level, the Discovery Collaborative Learning Teams (CLTs) at each grade level create meaningful, clear benchmarks students will reach to show they have met the standard established by Virginia and Arlington.

 Schools in Arlington, like all in Virginia, are tasked with ensuring that all students master the skills and acquire the content knowledge outlined in the Virginia Standards of Learning, or SOLs.

 SBA differs from traditional “grading” by eliminating problematic “Fail” and “zero” indicators.
 Instead of starting from “zero,” students begin with the accurate description of “no evidence,” meaning students simply have not yet gotten to that part of learning.
-Most students will move through “Developing Mastery” as they learn and develop their skills.
+Most students will move through “Approaching Mastery” as they learn and develop their skills.